top of page

 DNP Goals, Caribbean, Reproductive Health

-The University of XXXX is my first choice among DNP programs for several reasons, especially because of my profound admiration for your curriculum's comprehensive and diverse content.
+The University of ____ is my first choice among DNP programs for several reasons, especially because of my profound admiration for your curriculum's comprehensive and diverse content.
 A dedicated nursing professional and a Haitian American woman, I plan to return to Haiti as a nursing professional periodically after earning my doctoral degree.
 Born in Haiti and raised in North Carolina, I am not yet fully fluent in Creole, only able to speak the basics.
 Thus, I am in the process of recovering and perfecting my language skill in Creole and hope to be speaking it fluently by the time I earn my DNP Degree.

 I have been a nurse in a rehabilitation hospital for the past two years.
 I have also worked in home health nursing.
 One of my highlights was receiving the Spirit Award for outstanding patient care.
 When I am not working, I give my all at local homeless shelters, a women’s shelter, a private midwife clinic, and Habitat for Humanity.
 I often travel back to Haiti, St. Croix, Jamaica, Dominican Republic, Cuba, Costa Rica, and the Bahamas.
 I lived for six months in Antigua and visited Germany and Spain.